klaasnicolaas/python-nednl/README.md

 - All granularity timezones
 - All points
 - All types
+- Utilization

 Currently there is a limit of 200 requests per 5 minutes.

 ### Example

+An example of how you can query the solar consumption of the Netherlands with a granularity per 10 minutes.

 ```python
 import asyncio